 Professional strengths and weaknesses have many examples with diplomatic answers.
 Let’s think about an interview for the position of customer service manager where we got two candidates, Joseph and Stella.
 As always, the interviewer asks them about their strengths and weaknesses.

-Stella falls in difficulty with the questions, “I never think of my weaknesses,” she continues, “maybe I can be more attentive, my strength is probably my ability to deal with people, I am sheer easy and will not be bothered easily.”
+Stella falls into difficulty with the questions, “I never think of my weaknesses,” she continues, “maybe I can be more attentive, my strength is probably my ability to deal with people, I am sheer easy and will not be bothered easily.”

 This is an answer that leads to a negative solution.
 She continues to vague words: Probably, perhaps, maybe, can be.
 Stella is not justifying to herself.